-Here we answer some frequently asked questions about the Ott Planetarium and Keith Terry Palen Observatory.
+Here we answer some frequently asked questions about the Ott Planetarium, the WSU Public Observatory and the Keith Terry Palen Research Observatory.

-Q: How is the planatarium different from the observatory ?
+Q: How is the planetarium different from the observatory ?

 A: The planetarium is the simulated sky; this has the advantage that weather and time of day don't matter!
 In a 30-foot dome, we can project both the sky and immersive films about various science topics.
 The planetarium is located on the second floor of Lind Lecture Hall; the round building just Northwest of Stewart Stadium on the Ogden campus of Weber State University.